The Strangest Animal Found in Each State

 New Jersey: Periodical cicada

 These red-eyed freaks of nature emerge from living underground, subsisting on tree-root fluids, every 13 or 17 years through chimneys/turrets they build out of mud and immediately shed their skin.
 Harmless cicadas ascend synchronously in tremendous numbers in spring, often after a light rain.
 Males band together as a chorus to sing to potential mates and within a couple of months, eggs are laid and the adults disappear once again.
-Make sure you know not to be deceived by one of these adorable animals that are actually pretty dangerous.
+Don’t worry, cicadas don’t bite—but these 14 “harmless” bugs do.

 New Mexico: Gemsbok